vitessio/website/content/en/blog/2022-03-30-online-ddl-vitess-cut-over.md

 ## Summary

-By taking advantage of the vitess framework itself, vitess migration are able to deliver a multi layered cut-over mechanism, involving ACLs as well as MySQL primitives, such that users and apps get the best experience, while still maintaining complete control over data accuracy.
+By taking advantage of the vitess framework itself, vitess migrations are able to deliver a multi layered cut-over mechanism, involving ACLs as well as MySQL primitives, such that users and apps get the best experience, while still maintaining complete control over data accuracy.